MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/resources-estimator.md

 uid: microsoft.quantum.machines.resources-estimator
 ---

-# Quantum Development Kit (QDK) Resources Estimator
+# Quantum Development Kit (QDK) resources estimator

 As the name implies, the `ResourcesEstimator` class estimates the resources required to run a given instance of a Q# operation on a quantum computer.
 It accomplishes this by executing the quantum operation without actually simulating the state of a quantum computer; for this reason, it estimates resources for Q# operations that use thousands of qubits, provided that the classical part of the code runs in a reasonable time.

+The resources estimator is built on top of the [Quantum trace simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro), which provides a richer set of metrics and tools to help debug Q# programs.

-## Invoking and running the Resources Estimator
+## Invoking and running the resources estimator

-You can use the Resources Estimator to run any Q# operation.
+You can use the resources estimator to run any Q# operation.
+For additional details, see [Ways to run a Q# program](xref:microsoft.quantum.guide.host-programs).

-### Invoking the Resources Estimator from C#
+### Invoking the resources estimator from C#

 As with other target machines, you first create an instance of the `ResourceEstimator` class and then pass it as the first parameter of an operation's `Run` method.